jtebert/document-everything/docs/projects/keyboard.md

 ![Keyboard render with keycaps](/assets/img/projects/keyboard/keyboard-render-1.png)

-- There's a nice render but the only thing physical is a couple keycaps
+- There's a nice render but I haven't printed all the necessary parts to build it yet.
-- The firmware is making me sad because it won't let me make an entire layer of emoji.
+- QMK firmware compiles, but I don't have an assembled keyboard to test it on.

 (Gotta put a nice picture first for the social media previews.)
 {:.fs-2}